 - If you have regular yogurt, let it drain for several hours to a day to thicken.
 Place a cheesecloth-lined colander (or fine mesh sieve) over a bowl, cover it, and let it sit in the fridge.
 When ready to use, discard the water collected at the bowl's bottom.

-- For the cucumber: peel it if you want to (I don't), cut it in half lengthwise and then in half again to make quarters.
+- Cut 1 large cucumber (you can peel it if you want to, I don't) in half lengthwise and then in half again to make quarters.
 With a kitchen knife, remove the seeds by cutting them downwards (similar to removing the core of a pineapple).

-- Place the yogurt in a medium bowl and add the drained cucumber, minced garlic, chopped herbs, lemon juice, a drizzle of olive oil, salt, andblack pepper to taste, and stir to combine.
+- Place 2 cups yogurt in a medium bowl and add the drained cucumber, 1 minced garlic clove, 1 tablespoon chopped fresh dill, 1 tablespoon chopped fresh mint, 2 tablespoons lemon juice, 1 tablespoon olive oil, salt and black pepper to taste, and stir to combine.

-- Check the seasonings, adjust if needed, and refrigerate for 1 hour or up to a day, covered with plastic wrap or in an airtight container to avoid dryness.
+- Check the seasonings, adjust if needed, adding more oil if too lemony, and refrigerate for 1 hour or up to a day, covered with plastic wrap or in an airtight container to avoid dryness.

 - Serve cold with extra cucumber slices, pita chips, lemon wedges and fresh herbs.